Things We Didn't Think Could Happen in America - 3.22

 I'm committed to doing things objectively and independently and by the book.

-And I think that has to extend not just to our investigations, our intelligence analysis, but it also has to extend to personnel decisions and disciplinary decisions.
+I think that has to extend not just to our investigations, our intelligence analysis, but it also has to extend to personnel decisions and disciplinary decisions.

-But I will tell you that my commitment to making sure that our process is followed, that it relies on objective input, and that most importantly, it is not based on political or partisan influence is something I am utterly unyielding on.
+Well, again, I want to be careful about what I can say about the process, but I will tell you that my commitment to making sure that our process is followed, that it relies on objective input, and that most importantly, it is not based on political or partisan influence is something I am utterly unyielding on.

-Joining us now, Sarah Carter, Fox News contributor, investigative reporter, David Schoen, civil rights and criminal defense attorney.
+All right, joining us now, Sarah Carter, Fox News contributor, investigative reporter, David Schoen, civil rights and criminal defense attorney.

-Uh, guys, welcome both of you to the program.
+Guys, welcome both of you to the program.

 Thank you.

-Thank you so much, Sean.
+Thank you so much, John.

-All right, Sarah, let's start with okay, we're doing a deep dive.
+All right, Sarah, let's start with, okay, we're doing a deep dive.

 Who is Robert Mueller?

-Apparently he's he is not above reproach.
+Apparently, he is not above reproach.

 His background tells us a lot about him and the team of partisans that he has surrounded himself with.